fe-lipe-c/ML_Games_Group/Rock_Paper_Scissors/bandit_RPS.md

 \mathcal{R}(S,I_{j}) = [\pi_{j,R}(-1),\pi_{j,P}(1),\pi_{j,S}(0)]
 \end{align*}
 $$
 where $\pi_{j,A}$ is the adversary j's probability of playing action $A$ (adversary policy) and the number in parentesis is the outcome if this action is choosen.
 This is a Game Theory notation for a lottery.
-In this case, each time the learner choses an action, she is actually choosing a lottery over the outcomes $\left\{-1,0,1 \right\}$
+In this case, each time the learner choses an action, she is actually choosing a lottery over the outcomes $\{-1,0,1 \}$

 #### Learner's Objective and Policy